cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpcheckcat.md

 **`-S {none | only}`**

-Specify this option to control the testing of catalog tables that are shared across all databases in the Greenplum Database installation, such as *pg_database*.
+Specify this option to control the testing of catalog tables that are shared across all databases in the Cloudberry Database installation, such as *pg_database*.

 The value `none` deactivates testing of shared catalog tables.
 The value `only` tests only the shared catalog tables.

 **`-U user_name`**

-The user connecting to Greenplum Database.
+The user connecting to Cloudberry Database.

 **`-? | --help`**